miklos-szel/rclone-commander/README.md

 - `RCLONE_CONFIG` - Path to rclone configuration file
 - `RCLONE_PATH` - Path to rclone executable (default: `rclone`)

-## Development

-### Code Style

-The project uses functional programming style with minimal OOP.
-Textual framework requires some class usage for UI widgets, but business logic is implemented functionally.

-## Troubleshooting

-### Empty Panels

-If both panels show empty:
-1. Check that your rclone.conf has valid remotes configured
-2. Ensure the remote name in config/rclone-commander.ini matches your rclone.conf
-3. Try switching to "local" remote with F10

-### Permission Errors

-If you see permission errors when listing directories:
-- Check file/directory permissions
-- Ensure rclone remote credentials are correct

-### Module Import Errors

-If you see import errors:
-- Use the `run.sh` script which handles paths correctly
-- Ensure all files are in the correct directory structure

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions are welcome!
-Please:
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

 ## Changelog